supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LabIntro-V2.md

 # Getting Started with Your SC-200: Microsoft Security Operations Analyst Workshop

 Welcome to your SC-200: Microsoft Security Operations Analyst workshop!
-We've prepared a seamless environment for you to explore and learn about monitor, identify, investigate, and respond to threats in multicloud environments..
+We've prepared a seamless environment for you to explore and learn about monitoring, identifying, investigating, and responding to threats in multi-cloud environments.
 Let's begin by making the most of this experience:

 ## Accessing Your Lab Environment